~ An interview with an Owner ~

 Mastiffs are known to shed seasonally, especially in Spring when they shed away their thicker winter coat.
 If you want a hypoallergenic dog that does not shed especially hard, Tibetan Mastiff’s are an excellent choice.

-Hōyō does not bark much, as with many Tibetan Mastiffs.
+Hōyō does not bark much, as with most dogs of the breed.
 When he does bark, however, you will hear it.

 I let Hōyō sleep in a large dog bed indoors so as not to scare my neighbors, as these hounds are known to bark outside at night.